surniaulula/wpsso/readme.txt

 = 13.8.1-dev.3 =

 (2022/11/06) Added a "Clear WordPress Cron Jobs" button in the SSO &gt; Tools and Actions settings page.
-Fixed a possible condition where a custom SEO title or description exists, but the SEO title or description is disabled.
+Fixed possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled.

 = 13.8.0 =